phreshbrread/dotfiles/README.md

 # dotfiles
-Configs for alacritty, fish, i3, picom and polybar
+Configs for alacritty, fish, i3, picom, polybar, xmobar and xmonad

 Intended for vanilla Arch